bum2/integral-developing/commonDBnet.md

 This software wants to became a super-improved version (distributed, fast and highly scalable) of the Open Collaborative Platform (OCP), totally refactored with the best opensource technologies in the NoSQL databases field and the fastest programming languages to allow the infinite growing of the data size, and being capable of delivering fast queries (high availability).

 The first basic core function of the App is to provide a secure and private digital identity to agents.
-This agent identification is a process with various levels: it starts by confirming an email address and creating a cryptographic digital signature (like GPG), but more means of identification can be added to allow the use of certain features (e.g. to start a complete 'health' profile a physical biologic sample analysis of the person can be provided, to define some biologic facts and actual state of the agent's health).
+This agent identification is a process with various levels: it starts by confirming an email address and creating a cryptographic digital signature (like PGP), but more means of identification can be added to allow the use of certain features (e.g. to start a complete 'health' profile a physical biologic sample analysis of the person can be provided, to define some biologic facts and actual state of the agent's health).

 Once properly identified the person or agent, the App frontend can be used to build a profile (with public and private parts) and browse the network for things like:
 - finding and joining other projects,